apache/hawq-docs/admin/startstop.md

 ## Stopping HAWQ <a id="task_gpdb_stop"></a>

 The `hawq stop cluster` command stops or restarts your HAWQ system and always runs on the master host.
 When activated, `hawq stop cluster` stops all `postgres` processes in the system, including the master and all segment instances.
-The `hawq stop cluster` command uses a default of up to 64 parallel worker threads to bring down the Postgres instances that make up the HAWQ cluster.
+The `hawq stop cluster` command uses a default of up to 64 parallel worker threads to bring down the Postgres segments that make up the HAWQ cluster.
 The system waits for any active transactions to finish before shutting down.
 To stop HAWQ immediately, use fast mode.
 The commands `hawq stop master`, `hawq stop segment`, `hawq stop standby`, or `hawq stop allsegments` can be used to stop the master, the local segment node, standby, or all segments in the cluster.
 Stopping the master will stop only the master segment, and will not shut down a cluster.

 -   To stop HAWQ: